Small Business Entrepreneur Grants Program

 - general business operating costs (including bookkeeping/accounting and tax returns)

-- retrospective payments for expenses already incurred or work already undertaken
+- retrospective payments for expenses already incurred prior to grant funding approval date or work already undertaken.

-Businesses will be surveyed 12 months after the completion of the project.
+Business will be surveyed 6 months after the completion of the project.

-Before applying, read the Small Business Entrepreneur Grants Program Application Guidelines.
+- Small Business Entrepreneur Grants Program application guidelines

 How to apply